Blue-eyed black lemur: Behavior

-This true lemur has not been studied intensively in the wild, but it is known to be fairly social.
+The species has not been studied intensively in the wild, but it is known to be fairly social.
 Group sizes vary from four to eleven individuals on average.
 Females are dominant as in most lemur species, and there are usually more males than females in each social group.
 The blue-eyed black lemur is thought to be polygynous.
 Females give birth to one or two offspring in June or July, after a gestation of 120 to 129 days.
 The young are weaned after about 5–6 months, and reach maturity at about 2 years of age.
 It may live between 15 and 30 years in captivity, with little data recorded on their longevity in the wild.
 It demonstrates a cathemeral activity pattern, being awake sporadically throughout the day.
 The occasional nighttime activities are thought to be based on the intensity of the moonlight.

 The blue-eyed black lemur communicates with scent-marking, vocalizations, and perhaps some facial expressions.
 Scent marking is an important means of communication as with most lemur species.
 Both genders will mark on trees with anogenital glands, while males will also mark using wrist and palm glands by rubbing and twisting them against leaves, twigs or branches.
 Males also use a scent gland on the top of their head to mark, lowering their head and rubbing in quick sliding motions.

 Little is known of its vocalizations, but it has been observed making a variety of grunts, chirps, barks and clicks.
 The males are known to make a sharp 'scree' when distressed.

 The blue-eyed black lemur has also been observed to be a highly aggressive species.
 There is frequent infighting between troop members, especially during the breeding and birthing seasons.
 In captivity it has been observed committing infanticide against other species of lemurs, a behavior that is usually uncommon, especially in captivity.